 In case you want to also remove the base image from your system, you can use:

 - docker image rm nginx:alpine

 OutputUntagged: nginx:alpine Untagged: nginx@sha256:b89a6ccbda39576ad23fd079978c967cecc6b170db6e7ff8a769bf2259a71912 Deleted: sha256:7d0cdcc60a96a5124763fddf5d534d058ad7d0d8d4c3b8be2aefedf4267d0270 Deleted: sha256:05a0eaca15d731e0029a7604ef54f0dda3b736d4e987e6ac87b91ac7aac03ab1 Deleted: sha256:c6bbc4bdac396583641cb44cd35126b2c195be8fe1ac5e6c577c14752bbe9157 Deleted: sha256:35789b1e1a362b0da8392ca7d5759ef08b9a6b7141cc1521570f984dc7905eb6 Deleted: sha256:a3efaa65ec344c882fe5d543a392a54c4ceacd1efd91662d06964211b1be4c08 Deleted: sha256:3e207b409db364b595ba862cdc12be96dcdad8e36c59a03b7b3b61c946a5741a

 Note: Please refer to our guide on How to Install and Use Docker for a more detailed reference on Docker commands.

-In this guide, we’ve seen how to install Docker Compose and set up a containerized environment based on an Nginx web server image.
-We’ve also seen how to manage this environment using Compose commands.
+In this guide, you’ve seen how to install Docker Compose and set up a containerized environment based on an Nginx web server image.
+You’ve also seen how to manage this environment using Compose commands.

 For a complete reference of all available